 - 42. If the First-tier Tribunal accepts the notice of appeal as valid, it: - notifies the individual and Social Security Scotland of this decision by letter - requests a formal response from Social Security Scotland. - 43.
 Social Security Scotland has 31 calendar days from the date of the notification to send a formal response to the First-tier Tribunal1. - 44.
-The response must include all of the following information2: - the name and address of the individual within Social Security Scotland who is preparing the appeal response - the name and address of Social Security Scotland's representative.
-This would normally be a presenting officer. - a postal or email address where documents can be sent or delivered - the position of Social Security Scotland in relation to the individual's case - any views on whether or not the case should be dealt with at a hearing - any documents that are relevant to the case which have not already been provided to the First-tier Tribunal3. - 45.
-Guidance on completing the appeal response can be found in Operational Guidance. - 46.
-The First-tier Tribunal sends a copy of the response and any accompanying documents to the individual4 when it receives them from Social Security Scotland. - 47.
+The response must include all of the following information2: - the name and address of the decision maker - the name and address of the decision maker's representative - a postal or email address where documents can be sent or delivered - the position of Social Security Scotland in relation to the individual's case - any views on whether or not the case should be dealt with at a hearing - unless directed otherwise, all documents that are relevant to the case that are in Social Security Scotland's possession which have not already been provided to the First-tier Tribunal3.
+In practice the Tribunal has never issued a practice direction to Social Security Scotland that all relevant documents should not be included.
+[LINK TO GUIDANCE WHEN AVAILABLE] - 45.
+The First-tier Tribunal sends a copy of the response and any accompanying documents to the individual4 when it receives them from Social Security Scotland. - 46.
 The individual can both: - send written comments - supply further documents to the First-tier Tribunal in reply to Social Security Scotland's response.

-- 48. The individual must send these within 31 days of the day when they are presumed to have received the response from the First-tier Tribunal5. - 49.
+- 47. The individual must send these within 31 days of the day when they are presumed to have received the response from the First-tier Tribunal5. - 48.
 An individual is presumed to have received information from the First-tier Tribunal 48 hours after it is sent to them.
-This is unless it can be shown that the information was received later.
-This is the case as long as the First-tier Tribunal sends the information to the individual either: - by post - by email to the last known address that the First-tier Tribunal has for the individual.
+This is unless it can be shown that the information was received earlier or later.
+This is the case as long as the First-tier Tribunal sends the information to the individual either: - by post - by email to the last known address that the First-tier Tribunal has for the individual.6

-- 50. When the First-tier Tribunal receives the written comments or further documents from the individual, it must send a copy to Social Security Scotland7. - 1 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 21(2) - 2 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 21(3) - 3 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 21(4) - 4 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 21(5) - 5 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, paras 21(6) and 21(7) - 6 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 1(2) - 7 The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 21(7)
+- 49. When the First-tier Tribunal receives the written comments or further documents from the individual, it must send a copy to Social Security Scotland7. - 1 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure 2018, rule 21(2) - 2 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 21(3) - 3 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 21(4) - 4 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 21(5) - 5 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, Schedule, rule 21(6) and 21(7) - 6 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 1(2) 7 The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 21(7)